askap-vast/vast-tools/README.md

                         files. (default: False)
   --selavy-simple       Only include flux density and uncertainty from selavy
-                        in returned table. (default: False) --debug               Turn on debug output. (default: False)
+                        in returned table. (default: False) --process-matches     Only produce data products for sources that have a match from selavy. (default: False) --debug               Turn on debug output. (default: False) --no-background-rms   Do not estimate the background RMS around each source.
+                        (default: False)
+  --find-fields         Only return the associated field for each source.
+                        (default: False)
 ```

 ### Inputs